How to Avoid the 6 Most Common Payroll Mistakes

 - Garnishments (and any post-tax deductions)

 Miscalculating any of these factors leads to payroll inaccuracies requiring later correction, and if corrections aren’t made promptly, they can result in separate fines and penalties.
-Administrators must also dedicate more time and effort toward fixing the mistake outside of the normal payroll process, along with employee frustrations and potential financial hardships resulting from incorrect payments.
+Administrators must also dedicate more time and effort toward fixing the payroll mistake outside of the normal payroll process, along with employee frustrations and potential financial hardships resulting from incorrect payments.

 Of all the paychecks that carry the greatest miscalculation risks, the last check provided to terminated or departing employees often causes the most trouble.
 This is because administrators might miscalculate or neglect to pay out accrued PTO.

-A reccomended best practice for terminations or departures is to cut two checks — one for hours worked in the final pay period and another for paying out PTO or anything else, such as severance.
+A recommended best practice for terminations or departures is to cut two checks — one for hours worked in the final pay period and another for paying out PTO or anything else, such as severance.
 That way, you ensure proper payment is processed and don’t risk outstanding balances still owed to the employee should they approach a Labor Board or submit a litigation claim.

 3. Keeping Incomplete or Inaccurate Records